ellysh/video-game-bots/GLOSSARY.md

 Bot is a type of weak AI expert system software which mimic a player's actions in the video game. <a href="https://en.wikipedia.org/wiki/Video_game_bot">Read more</a>

+## Cheats

+Cheating in online games is an activity that modifies the game experience to give one player an advantage over others. <a href="https://en.wikipedia.org/wiki/Cheating_in_online_games">Read more</a>

 ## Deathmatch

 Deathmatch is a gameplay mode with the goal to kill as many other players as possible until a certain condition or limit is reached. <a href="https://en.wikipedia.org/wiki/Deathmatch">Read more</a>